 #2 Kitchen Islands with Prep Sinks

 In addition to spending more time outdoors, today’s pandemic-era homeowners are also cooking more at home.
 To help homeowners chop, cook and clean up without neglecting their guests, prep sinks are the new must-have for kitchen islands.
-We pointed out this trend in our recent post “12 Fabulous Kitchen Island Ideas for your 2022 Remodel.”
+We pointed out this trend in our blog post “12 Fabulous Kitchen Island Ideas.”

 Whether your kitchen is spacious or small-scale, adding a prep sink to your island can help streamline your cooking and cleaning experience.
 With a sink set into the island opposite your stove, oven and dishwasher, you create the most efficient cooking setup.
 As the host, you can continue to socialize with guests while preparing food or cleaning dishes.
 Practical sinks like these are a necessity for the modern kitchen.